katiestar99/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

           http_port: 303
           maxRequestsPerChild: 909

 Unique values like non-standard SSH ports work well as host variables.
-You can add them to your Ansible inventory by adding the port number after the hostname with a colon:
+You can add them to your Assible inventory by adding the port number after the hostname with a colon:

 .. code-block:: text